fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 7

-&amp;gt; _"Sometimes, people thinks that, when you do good things, it's just your obligation.
+> _"Sometimes, people thinks that, when you do good things, it's just your obligation.
 But if you fail, you're incompetent or, worse, ill-intended.
 How difficult is for us to also praise the good things?
 I know that you should do good things just because they are good and right...
 But why not say about good examples?"_
-&amp;gt;
+>
-&amp;gt; **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**
+> **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**

 Jiminy was just looking through the window, while the freighter was getting down Geneva.
 He was melancholic, thinking on what happened.